 Ides of Gemini, a trio from Los Angeles, California, features the likes of Sera Timms, J.Bennett (music and film journalist) and Kelly Johnston.
-They released their first EP “The Disruption Writ” on their own in 2010 which obviously caught the ear of the folks at Neurot Records, bringing new opportunity to the table.
+They released their first EP “The Disruption Writ” on their own in 2010 which obviously caught the ear of the folks at Neurot Recordings, bringing new opportunity to the table.
 They’ve now signed with them and are set to release their first full length album, “Constantinople”, engineered and mixed by Chris Rakestraw (Danzig, Skeletonwitch) May 28th, 2012.

 Chris Rakestraw does a superb job at taking the tracks from “The Disruption Writ” and turning them into entities of superiority on “Constantinople”.
 Like Burzum caught up in a sand storm, the album starts off with “The Vessel & The Stake”; by far the strongest track, both lyrically, instrumentally and in terms of vocal performance in my opinion.
 Timms’ vocals are absolutely striking, with enough conviction to draw a dragon from its layer and fall to its’ knees.